mtov/engsoftmoderna/en/chapter3.md

 identification, analysis, specification, and maintenance of a system's requirements.
-The term engineering is used to emphasize that these activities should be performed systematically throughout a system's lifecycle, using only well-defined techniques whenever possible.
+The term engineering is used to emphasize that these activities should be performed systematically throughout a system's lifecycle, using well-defined techniques whenever possible.

 \index{Requirements!Elicitation}
 The process of identifying, discovering, and understanding a system's requirements is termed **Requirements Elicitation**.
-Elicitation, in this context, implies drawing out the main requirements of the system from discussions and interactions between the system's developers and its stakeholders.
+Elicitation, in this context, implies drawing out the main requirements of the system from discussions and interactions with developers and its stakeholders.

 We can use various techniques for requirements elicitation, including conducting stakeholder interviews, issuing questionnaires, reviewing organizational documents, organizing user workshops, creating prototypes, and analyzing usage scenarios.
-Some elicitation techniques also rely on ethnographic studies.
+Other techniques rely on ethnographic studies.
 Ethnography, a term whose roots trace back to Anthropology, refers to studying a culture in its natural environment (*ethnos*, in Greek, means people or culture).
-For instance, to study a newly discovered indigenous tribe in Amazon, an anthropologist might move to the tribe's location and spend months living amongst them and understanding their habits, customs, language, etc. Similarly, in the context of Requirements Engineering, ethnography is a technique of requirements elicitation that recommends the developer integrate into the work environment of the stakeholders and observe---typically for several days--how they perform their tasks.
+For instance, to study a newly discovered indigenous tribe in Amazon, an anthropologist might move to the tribe's location and spend months living amongst them and understanding their habits, customs, language, etc. Similarly, in the context of Requirements Engineering, ethnography is a technique for requirements elicitation that recommends developers to integrate into the work environment of the stakeholders and observe---typically for several days---how they perform their tasks.
 Note that this observation is silent, meaning that the developer should not interfere with or express personal views about the observed tasks and events.

-Once requirements are elicited, they should be (1) documented, (2) checked, validated, and (3) prioritized.
+Once requirements are elicited, they should be (1) documented, (2) validated, and (3) prioritized.

 In Agile development, requirements are documented using **user stories** as previously discussed in Chapter 2.
 However, in some projects, a **Requirements Specification Document** might be necessary.
-This document elaborates all requirements of the software to be built---including functional and non-functional requirements--- normally in natural language.
-In the 90s, the **IEEE 830 Standard**, a standard for such documents was proposed.
-This standard was suggested within the context of Waterfall-based models, which, as we studied in Chapter 2, involves a lengthy phase of requirements specification.
-The main sections of the IEEE 830 standard are illustrated in the next figure.
+This document describes all requirements of the software to be built---including functional and non-functional requirements--- normally in natural language.
+In the 90s, the **IEEE 830 Standard**, was proposed for writing such documents.
+This standard was suggested within the context of Waterfall-based models, which, as we studied in Chapter 2, has a separated phase for requirements specification.
+The main sections of the IEEE 830 standard are presented in the next figure.

 ![Template of a requirement specification document following the IEEE 830 standard](figs/cap3/ieee-830-standard){width=70%}